 In the past, the credit markets and the financial services industry have experienced disruption characterized by the bankruptcy, failure, collapse or sale of various financial institutions, increased volatility in securities prices, diminished liquidity and credit availability and intervention from the U.S. and other governments.
 Continued concerns about the systemic impact of potential long-term or widespread downturn, energy costs, geopolitical issues, the availability and cost of credit, the global commercial and residential real estate markets and related mortgage markets and reduced consumer confidence have contributed to increased market volatility.
 The cost and availability of credit has been and may continue to be adversely affected by these conditions.
 We cannot be certain that funding for our capital needs will be available from our existing financial institutions and the credit markets if needed, and if available, to the extent required and on acceptable terms.
-The Revolving Credit Facility matures in 2018, and the Convertible Notes mature in 2020.
-If we cannot renew or refinance this facility and our notes upon their maturities or, more generally, obtain funding when needed, in each case on acceptable terms, we may be unable to continue our current rate of growth, which may have an adverse effect on our revenues and results of operations.
+The Revolving Credit Facility matures in 2022, and the Convertible Notes mature in 2020.
+If we cannot renew or refinance this facility and our notes upon their maturities or, more generally, obtain funding when needed, in each case on acceptable terms, such conditions may have an adverse effect on our revenues and results of operations.